mrlowe/grunt-wordpress-deploy/README.md

 Type: `String`

 Description: ssh connection string in the format `SSH_USER@SSH_HOST`.
 The task assumes you have ssh keys setup which allow you to remote into your server without requiring the input of a password.

+#### sql_replacements
+Type: `Array`

+Array of two-item arrays indicating strings that should be found and replaced in the sql file before importing.
+Useful for tweaking the db import script.
+The replacement will only be done when the given environment is the destination.

 ### Options